 Grease or cooking oils/fats should never be put down your drain, despite popular belief.
 It is against federal and City Wastewater Pretreatment regulations to put grease down the drain.
 The grease clogs the City sewer system and creates a multitude of problems.
 Sewer lines get clogged with grease and overflow into the community, which poses health hazards and water contamination issues.
 City workers have to repair/maintain these lines and the repairs can temporarily leave customers without service.
 Sewer overflows can cause damage to personal property, homes, yards, neighborhoods and parks.

 - For grease that will solidify (bacon grease, shortening, etc.), let it cool and put it into a plastic bag or coffee can and put it in the trash.
 For liquid grease or oil, put it into a container with a lid and put it in the trash.
-You can also use grease containers (such as a foil-lined replacement bag (example).
+You can also use grease containers (such as a foil-lined grease replacement bag).
 Large amounts of grease can be taken to recycling facilities, which are listed below.

 - Hot water flushing down the drain while you pour grease or oil does not solve the problem.
 Neither does running the food disposal while you pour grease or oil.
 It solidifies further down the line in the sewer system, causing problems for the City.